Intellectual Property Law

 Friday, June 8, 2012

 Have you ever wondered how Stephen Colbert or Jon Stewart can reproduce news clips without being sued for copyright infringement?
-Just because something is under copyright doesn’t mean it cannot be copied or used by someone other than the author. … Continue reading
+Just because something is under copyright doesn’t mean it cannot be copied or used by someone other than the author.
+Colbert and Stewart, as pundits who report on current events, criticize and perform parodies and …

 Trademarking a sound in Canada